Postdoctoral Researcher Jobs at University of Arizona with Visa Sponsorship

 Which visa types are commonly used for Postdoctoral Researcher roles at University of Arizona?

-The most common visa categories for Postdoctoral Researchers at University of Arizona are H-1B, J-1 Research Scholar, and E-3 for Australian nationals.
+The most common visa categories for Postdoctoral Researchers at University of Arizona are H-1B, J-1 visa Research Scholar, and E-3 visa for Australian nationals.
 F-1 OPT and STEM OPT extensions are also used for recent doctoral graduates.
-TN status applies for Canadian and Mexican researchers whose field appears on the USMCA qualifying occupations list.
+TN visa status applies for Canadian and Mexican researchers whose field appears on the USMCA qualifying occupations list.

 How do I apply for Postdoctoral Researcher jobs at University of Arizona?